-OPTIONAL MOUNTING STEP BALLAST TRAY TYPE V02 for roofs not yet gravelled between the tower and base centrally on the main bottom profile.
+OPTIONAL MOUNTING STEP BALLAST TRAY TYPE V02 for roofs not yet gravelled care must be taken to ensure a clean surface in order to avoid long-term damage.
+Place the ballast tray between the tower and base centrally on the main bottom profile.
 Exact positions of the ballast trays can be found in the current project report.
 Then screw each ballast tray centrally and evenly distributed on the main bottom profile by means of the supplied drilling screws (three pieces).
+6 To Table of Contents Subsequently, the bed is distributed smoothly in the ballast trays and on the bottom profiles.